A Will is a vitally important document that many people leave on their 'to do list' for some time.

-Sometimes however, your needs are more complicated.
+Sometimes, however, your needs are more complicated.
 It may be that you wish to try and incorporate Asset Protection into your Wills, create a Trust, or even consider some Inheritance Tax planning.
-Whatever your needs Taylor Bracewell's expert team are here to assist you and advise you of the best options to suit your circumstances.
+Whatever your needs Taylor Bracewell's expert team are here to assist you and advise you on the best options to suit your circumstances.

 Mutual Wills are something which are not often entered into or recommended by professionals.

 A Mutual Will is where two people enter into Wills at the same time with the intention that they are binding upon each other.
 The Wills commonly provide for each other on the first death and then stipulate what will happen on the second death.

 The main difference between a Mirror Will and a Mutual Will is that the latter is binding on both parties.
 The parties cannot unilaterally alter their Wills.

 When the first person dies the assets essentially form part of a Trust.
 This means that the survivor has limited ways in which these assets can then be used as they have to try and ensure that the assets are ring-fenced and safeguarded for the couples ultimate beneficiaries.

 If, after one party has died, the survivor attempts to change the distribution of their estate, then the law of equity will step in.
 This means that the survivor will be required to give effect to the deceased's wishes and the agreement that was put in the Mutual Wills.